-Children often do not report abuse because they feel uncomfortable or they do not know how to raise their concerns or allegations of abuse.
-Some organisations do not have simple and accessible processes assisting children to understand their rights and how to report concerns regarding their safety.
+Children often do not report abuse because they feel uncomfortable or do not know how to raise their concerns or allegations of abuse.
+Some organisations do not have simple and accessible processes assisting children in understanding their rights and how to report concerns regarding their safety.